-Trainees should learn to find solutions by investigating the factual and legal issues, analysing problems and communicating the results of their research.
+RSLs must learn to find solutions by investigating the factual and legal issues, analysing problems and communicating the results of their research.
+The legal research should relate to the laws of England and Wales.

-They should be given work that makes use of traditional and computerised research tools and sources, business information and other relevant sources, including:
+They should be given work that makes use of contemporary legal research tools and sources, business information and other relevant sources, including:

-- Recognising when legal research is required - Using appropriate methods and resources to undertake the research - Identifying, finding and assessing the relevance of sources of law - Interpreting, evaluating and applying the results of the research - Recording and presenting the findings accurately and clearly.
+- recognising when legal research is required - using appropriate methods and resources to undertake the research - identifying, finding and assessing the relevance of sources of law - interpreting, evaluating and applying the results of the research - recording and presenting the findings accurately and clearly.

-Trainees could be required to:
+RSLs should be required to: